patil-gau/book-shop/README.md

 3. **Pagination**: Enable paginated results to efficiently display a large number of books, enhancing the user experience.

 4. **Redis Caching**: Utilize Redis caching to improve API response times and reduce the load on the MongoDB database.
+Implemented Redis using Feature Flagging Can be Enabled/Disabled from ENV

 5. **Indexing**: Apply database indexing to optimize query performance for common fields, making searches faster.